 And you may wonder whether I should really be talking about sales instead of marketing.
 Well, Jessica Livingston, founding partner of Y Combinator, once said that startups should focus on sales, not marketing.
-Otherwise they'll die.
+Otherwise, they'll die.
 They won't receive the harsh feedback sales give if they focus on marketing.
-And Paul Graham said "It’s better to have 100 people [who] love you than finding a million who just sort of like you. (...)".
+And Paul Graham said, "It’s better to have 100 people [who] love you than finding a million who just sort of like you. (...)".
 And to reach 100 people, you can do it one person at a time, right?
-As a bonus, you should read Do Things that Don't Scale from Graham as well.
+As a bonus, you should read Do Things that Don't Scale by Graham as well.

-But before going to sales, you need to clean your house, set up the website, make it presentable.
+But before going to sales, you need to clean your house, set up the website, and make it presentable.
 When you get in touch with someone, they'll Google your name and your company name.
 This is why some SEO is important too.
 And when we talk about getting prepared, we have two very interesting concepts.

 You simply have to find someone who: